 Having the right to eat everything means you will binge all the time.

-Did you realize that the ban arouses envy That cheating arouses guilt and sadness It is being used to a diet of prohibitions that arouses strong envy.
-The hardest part is getting rid of your diet-related behaviors at the start.
-At first, a poutine will surely be tempting, but time goes by, and someone who knows how to listen to their needs will no longer look for a reward in poutine, but rather in their everyday meals and will know how to identify when they have not. not hungry any more.m.
+Have you realized that prohibition arouses desire?
+That cheating arouses guilt and sadness?
+It is being accustomed to a diet made of restrictions that triggers strong cravings.
+The hardest part at the beginning is to break free from behaviors related to the diet.
+At first, a poutine will surely be tempting, but as time goes by, someone who knows how to listen to their needs will no longer seek a reward in poutine, but rather in their everyday meals and will be able to identify when they are no longer hungry.

 Note that for some people, this approach is difficult to achieve without support.
-People who have been on weight loss diets for years, or those struggling with eating disorders should get help.
-It is a re-education of eating behavior that must be undertaken, often accompanied by work on self-esteem, self-confidence.
+People who have been following weight loss diets for years, or those struggling with eating disorders, should seek help.
+It is a re-education of eating behavior that must be undertaken, often accompanied by work on self-esteem and self-confidence.

-The end goal of this approach is to transform your relationship with food and your body, while aiming for health.
-Stress and guilt will be reduced.
+The ultimate goal of this approach is to transform your relationship with food and your body, while aiming for health.
+Stress and guilt will be reduced as a result.

-If you are ready to begin, consider choosing one of the above principles and start implementing it in your life.
-Then gradually work on the remaining principles over time.
+If you are ready to start, consider choosing one of the principles above and begin implementing it in your life.
+Then, gradually work on the remaining principles over time.

 - https://www.psychologies.com/Nutrition/Equilibre/Alimentation-equilibree/Articles-et-Dossiers/Qu-est-ce-que-l-alimentation-intuitive